SimonDosda/SimonDosda.github.io/_posts/2021-04-13-git-aliases.markdown

 ## Enhanced Shortcuts

-I personally find some default behaviors of git quite annoying.
+I personally find some default behaviors of Git quite annoying.

-For instance, the fact that you need to set the name of the remote branch when you first push it, whereas I think I never came across the situation where I want this name to be different from the one of the local branch.
+For instance, you need to set the name of the remote branch when you first push it, whereas I think I rarely come across the situation where I want this name to be different from the one of my local branch.

-To solve this I use an alias, `git p`, that pushes the branch while setting the upstream branch with the same name.
+To avoid doing this every time, I use an alias, `git p`, that pushes the branch while setting the upstream branch with the same name.

 ```bash
 # push to the same branch name
 p = !git push -u origin $(git rev-parse --abbrev-ref HEAD)
 ```

-Most of the time I also want to stage all my modifications, and of course add a message to my commit, so I have an alias allowing me to do this all at once: `git c "<my-commit-message>"`.
+When I commit, I usually want to stage all my modifications, and of course, add a message to my commit.
+I have set an alias allowing me to do this all at once: `git c "<my-commit-message>"`.
 If I just want to commit a work in progress, I do `git wip`, and it commits everything with WIP as a message.

 ```bash
 # stage and commit all the changes